shakkernerd/solana-send-tx-msg/README.md

     - Verify the network configuration

 4. **File-based recipients issues**

     - Ensure the recipients file exists and is readable
     - Check file format: one address per line
     - Verify all addresses are valid Solana public keys
     - Use `--create-sample` to generate a template file

+5. **Command hanging or not responding**
+    - Use **single quotes** instead of double quotes for messages with spaces
+    - Example: `npm run dev -- --message 'Hello world!' --recipients-file recipients.txt`
+    - Double quotes may cause shell parsing issues in some environments

 ## Development